solidstate-network/hardhat-template/README.md

 # TODO

-This repository was generated from a template or is the template itself.
-For more information, see [docs/TEMPLATE.md](./docs/TEMPLATE.md).
+TODO: This repository was generated from a template or is the template itself.
+To setup a new project, find all occurrences of "TODO" and replace with relevant text.

 ## Development